Spring 2025

 Annaka Harris, Conscious, Harper, 2019; 978-0-06-290671-7 (cloth), used copies fine

-PSYCH 35 online (taught Spring Semesters only):
+PSYCH 35 online (usually taught Spring Semesters only):

 Leslie Marmon Silko, Ceremony(Penguin, use 2006 edition ONLY, blue feather cover) ISBN 0143104918 [Use of used copy of 2006 edition fine.]